 Where the components of a fairway have been aggregated using the S-57 Collection Object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 Feature type Fairway System.
 The Fairway System and its individual components will be aggregated using the named association Fairway Aggregation (see S-101 DCEG clause 25.7).
 Data Producers are to note that where a Fairway System has been created in the conversion process, it will be required to populate the attributes fixed date range, maximum permitted draught and periodic date range manually, if considered necessary.

-In S-101, a named fairway should be encoded as Fairway System of type surface.
+In S-101, a named fairway should be encoded as Fairway System of geometric primitive surface.
 Data Producers may be required to manually create this surface during the conversion process, however a suitably configured converter may create the surface by utilising the geometry of the components of the system to identify its extent (see S-101 DCEG clause 15.8).

 The following additional requirements for S-57 encoding must be noted: